 To ensure a safe teaching, learning and working environment it is important to first contact Facilities Services for all your planning, design, construction, inspection and maintenance needs.

-If you have any questions or require further information, please contact Robert Gallegos, Deputy Building Official or Melody Maffei, Director of Design and Construction at Ext.
+If you have any questions or require further information, please contact Melody Maffei, AVP Capital Planning & Facilities Management at Ext.
 3623